-Reel World & Auditioning applies on-camera work and practice in several different film and TV genres, branding and marketing your type, preparations for agents and casting directors, as well as essential internet and social media uses for a career while teaching the actor about work ethic in the real world.
-(Required in second year for Conservatory completion.)
+Social Media & Auditioning addresses branding and marketing your type, preparations for agents and casting directors, as well as essential Internet and social media uses for a career in the first half of the term.
+The second half of the course puts students in real on-camera auditioning scenarios.